eliwinkelman/eliwinkelman.github.io/about.md

 I'm delving into mathematics at Oregon State University.

-I'm very interested in mathematics, machine learning, physics and entrepreneurship.
+I'm passionate about mathematics, machine learning, physics and entrepreneurship.
 I also have some passing interest in philosophy (especially buddhism) and economics.

 [Email Me](mailto:winkelme@oregonstate.edu)